mgunyho/tere/README.md

    - Install `tere` with [Cargo](https://www.rust-lang.org/tools/install) by running `cargo install tere`.
    - Build from source, see [below](#hacking).

-1. Configure your shell to `cd` to the folder which `tere` prints when it exits.
+1. Configure your shell to `cd` to the folder printed by `tere` when it exits.
 It has to be usually done using a function or alias, since a subprocess cannot change the working directory of the parent.
 See instructions for your shell below.

     <details>
     <summary>Bash/Zsh</summary>